Airstack-xyz/docs/guides/token-holders/nft.md

   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get NFT Holders of NFT Collection(s)

-You can use [Airstack](https://airstack.xyz) to fetch NFT holders of a given NFT collection(s) on Ethereum, Base, Zora, or other [Airstack supported chains](../overview.md#supported-chains) by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API and providing the NFT collection address(es) to `tokenAddress` input:
+You can use [Airstack](https://airstack.xyz) to fetch NFT holders of a given NFT collection(s) on Ethereum, Base, Zora, or other [Airstack-supported chains](../overview.md#supported-chains) by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API and providing the NFT collection address(es) to `tokenAddress` input:

 ### Try Demo